 Luckily, there is a way to gain an edge over the competition when it comes to clinical questions.
 The method is simple, but the execution is hard.
 You need to develop your test-taking muscle by practicing at least 50 clinical questions every day.
 Give yourself less than a minute per question, and remember to go back and learn from your mistakes.
 This hour-long practice per day will help you win.

 Pre-PG’s new question bank of over 23,000 clinically-oriented questions will enable you to practice every day without the worry of looking for clinical questions.
-The PrepDNA now includes your clinical performance and will help you find your weakest topics that you should focus on first.
+The PrepDNA now includes your clinical performance and will help you find the weakest topics that you should focus on first.

 Apart from the rigorous practice, pay attention to your postings and practicals to learn the concepts in an applied manner.
 This way, you engage with the concepts a lot more, and it will take your preparation to a whole another level.